Dynamics of quantum coherence in many-body localized systems: model

 \section{model}

-We employ the interacting fermions chain with disordered potential, described by the Hamiltonian:
+We employ an interacting-fermion chain with disordered potential, described by the Hamiltonian:

 where $c^{(\dagger)}_l$ annihilates (creates) a fermion on site $l$, and $n_l=c^\dagger_l c_l$ represents the local number operator.
+The single-particle basis states can be constructed from the vacuum $|0\rangle$, and the excited state is $|1\rangle = c^\dagger |0\rangle$.
 Here, $J$ and $\Delta$ denote the hopping strength and interacting strength respectively, and the local disordered potentials $h_l$ are taken from a uniform random distribution in $\left[-\delta h,\delta h\right]$.
 As the disorder strength increases, there are two distinct types of transitions from the ergodic phase to the localized phase.
-First, in the noninteracting case with $\Delta=0$, the AL transition occurs at $\delta h_c=2$\cite{Aubry1980}.
+First, in the noninteracting case with $\Delta=0$, the AL transition occurs at $\delta h_c=2$~\cite{Aubry1980}.
 Second, in the interacting case with $\Delta\neq 0$, the MBL transition is observed where its phase transition point depends on $J$ and $\Delta$ values chosen.
-For instance, the choice $J=1/2$, $\Delta=1$ is believed to have the transition at $\delta h_c=3.5\pm 1$\cite{PhysRevB.82.174411,PhysRevLett.115.046603,PhysRevB.91.081103}.
+For instance, the choice $J=1/2$, $\Delta=1$ is believed to have a transition at $\delta h_c=3.5\pm 1$~\cite{PhysRevB.82.174411,PhysRevLett.115.046603,PhysRevB.91.081103}.
+For our model, we infer that the phase transition occurs at $\delta h_c=5.8\pm 0.06$ by utilizing level statistics (see the Appendix).

-In order to detect signatures of quantum coherence in the AL phase and MBL phase, we perform a global quench from an initial state far from equilibrium, then follow the time evolution governed by Hamiltonian Eq.\eqref{eq:Hamiltonian}.
-In general, we choose the initial state as the N\'eel state $|\psi(t=0)\rangle=|1010\cdots1010\rangle$, and the energy of this configuration is equivalent to an infinite temperature thermal state since its expected value of the Hamiltonian is zero.
-To further demonstrate the effectiveness of quantum coherence, two additional initial states are considered: (i) another incoherent initial state $|\psi(t=0)\rangle=|11\cdots1100\cdots00\rangle$ with all excitations confined to the left half-chain and corresponding energy equivalent to an infinite temperature thermal state; (ii) maximally coherent state (introduced in next section).
+In order to detect signatures of quantum coherence in the AL phase and MBL phase, we perform a global quench from an initial state far from equilibrium, then follow the time evolution governed by the Hamiltonian ~\eqref{eq:Hamiltonian}.
+In general, we choose the initial state to be the N\'eel state $|\psi(t=0)\rangle=|1010\cdots1010\rangle$, and the energy of this configuration is equivalent to an infinite temperature thermal state since its expected value of the Hamiltonian is zero~\cite{xu2018emulating}.
+To further demonstrate the effectiveness of quantum coherence, two additional initial states are considered: (1) another incoherent initial state $|\psi(t=0)\rangle=|11\cdots1100\cdots00\rangle$ with all excitations confined to the left half-chain and corresponding energy equivalent to an infinite temperature thermal state~\cite{xu2018emulating}, and (2) a maximally coherent state (introduced in the next section).